snyk/driftctl/docs/new-remote-provider.md

 # Add a new remote provider

-A remote provider in Driftctl is a cloud provider like AWS, Github, GCP or Azure.
+A remote provider in driftctl represents a cloud provider like AWS, GitHub, GCP or Azure.

-Current architecture allows to add a new provider in a few step.
+Our current architecture allows to add a new provider in a few steps.

 ## Declaring the new remote provider

 First you need to create a new directory in `pkg/remote/<provider name>`.
 It will sit next to already implemented one like `pkg/remote/aws`.

-Inside this directory you will create a `init.go`.
-First thing to do will be to define the remote name constant:
+Inside this directory, you will create a `init.go` file in which you will define the remote name constant:

 ```go
 const RemoteAWSTerraform = "aws+tf"
 ```

-`+tf` mean that we use terraform to retrieve details of resources, in the future maybe it will exist other way to read resource details.
+`+tf` means that we use Terraform to retrieve resource's details, in the future, we may add other ways to read those details.

-You will then create a function to init the provider and all the future resource enumerator.
-The best way to do it would be to copy the function signature from an other provider:
+You will then create a function to initialize the provider and all resource's enumerators.
+The best way to do it would be to copy the function signature from another provider:

 ```go
 func Init(
 	// Version required by the user